SulaimanConain/AI_Portfolio_Sulaiman_conain_Mohammed/README.md

 # HR Resume Assistant

-A professional Flask application that allows HR managers to upload candidate resumes and interact with an AI chatbot that represents the candidate during interviews.
+A professional Flask application that allows users to upload their resumes and then HR managers can interact with an AI chatbot that represents the candidate during interviews.

 ## Features